Higher-Dimensional Timed Automata for Real-Time Concurrency: Higher-dimensional automata and their languages

 An HDA is a set $X$ of \emph{cells} which are connected by \emph{face maps}.
 Each cell has a list of events which are active, and face maps permit to pass from a cell to another in which some events have not yet started or are terminated.

 We make this precise.
-A \emph{conclist} (\emph{concurrency list}) over a finite alphabet $\Sigma$ is a tuple $U=(U, {\evord}, \lambda)$, consisting of a finite set $U$ (of events), a strict total order ${\evord}\subseteq U\times U$ (the event order),\footnote{ A strict \emph{partial} order is a relation which is irreflexive and transitive; a strict \emph{total} order is a relation which is irreflexive, transitive, and total.
-We may omit the ``strict''.} and a labeling $\lambda: U\to \Sigma$.
-Let $\square$ denote the set of conclists over $\Sigma$.
+A \emph{conclist} (\emph{concurrency list}) over a finite alphabet $\Sigma$ is a tuple $(U, {\evord}, \lambda)$, consisting of a finite set $U$ (of events), a strict total order ${\evord}\subseteq U\times U$ (the event order),\footnote{ A strict \emph{partial} order is a relation which is irreflexive and transitive; a strict \emph{total} order is a relation which is irreflexive, transitive, and total. } and a labeling $\lambda: U\to \Sigma$.
+We will often refer to a conclist $(U, {\evord}, \lambda)$ by its set of events $U$ or by the word it induces.
+Let $\square=\square(\Sigma)$ denote the set of conclists over $\Sigma$.